 After all five players were announced, Alan huddled up with kids and mascots alike (photo taken by the Cavaliers).
 Later I asked Alan what was said in the huddle, and he responded with “Go Cavaliers!”

 After all the excitement, we went up to the Wine & Gold United members section at the Huntington Club Level.
 The adults got some free food set aside for WGU members.
-Alan opted for a soft pretzel and popcorn.
-Alan stayed to watch the game until halftime, and then left for home with Veronica, as it was getting late.
+Alan opted for a soft pretzel and popcorn at the concession stand instead.

 Here is the on-court video of Alan!: